SUSE/suse-at-home/install/InstallSLESonRPi.md

 ** Note 'which' is needed for the k3s install and 'sudo' is not installed by default
 ```
-zypper in -y sudo which curl nmap git-core bash-completion
+zypper in -y sudo which curl nmap git-core bash-completion apparmor-parser
 ```

 ### 5) Change the Hostname - Please use your name as part of the hostname